Sushi-Harry/Physics-Sim-1/README.md

-#PHYSICS-SIM-1
+# Physics-Sim-1

-This is a WIP sand simulation that is written with Raylib in C++
+This is a WIP Sand Simulation written with Raylib in C++